iturner72/book-notes/the_crypto_story.md

             for about $320 million of wETH.

 ## C A Slow Database
-* Here's a slightly different generalization of Bitcoin:
+* Intro: Here's a slightly different generalization of Bitcoin:
     + 1. Look, you've built a distributed *database*.
     + 2. This database has some fascinating properties.
 It's distributed, decentralized, secure, trustless, and permissionless.